dasec/hystck/docs/source/installation/index.rst

 #. open the folder *hystck/install*
 #. start windows_installation.bat

-In-depth instructions can be found in :ref:`hostinstall`.
+In-depth instructions can be found in :ref:`guestinstall`.

 Linux